Explore our interactive timeline to learn more about the history of Brown-Forman, and the people, brands, and events that have shaped our company.

 The company announces that it will be establishing its own distribution company in Germany within the year.
 Brown-Forman will now have a fully-owned sales and marketing operation in Germany.

-In June, Brown-Forman Corporation acquired the Maximus Vodka brand from Altia, Plc.
+Brown-Forman Corporation acquires Maximus Vodka brand from Altia, Plc.

-In September, Owsley Brown II, former chairman and CEO of Brown-Forman and well-known Louisville community leader, died after a brief illness.
+Owsley Brown II, former chairman and CEO of Brown-Forman and well-known Louisville community leader, dies after a brief illness.
 He was 69 years old.

-In November, Joan C. Amble was elected to the company’s Board of Directors.
-Amble is the retired executive vice president, finance, of the American Express Company.
+Joan C. Amble elected to the company’s Board of Directors.

-In August, Owsley Brown Frazier, former vice chairman of Brown-Forman Corporation and well-known Louisville community philanthropist, died after a long illness.
+Owsley Brown Frazier, former vice chairman of Brown-Forman Corporation and well-known Louisville community philanthropist, dies after a long illness.
 He was 77 years old.

-In September, Brown-Forman confirmed that it reached agreement in principle with the Asahi Group to distribute its brands in Japan as of January 1, 2013.
+Brown-Forman confirms that it reached agreement in principle with the Asahi Group to distribute its brands in Japan as of January 1, 2013.

-In March, Brown-Forman Australia announced that it has been appointed the exclusive distribution rights to Jägermeister, effective July 1, 2013.
+Brown-Forman Australia announces that it has been appointed the exclusive distribution rights to Jägermeister.

-In October, Brown-Forman announced the restructuring of its Asia Pacific (APAC) region into two new regions, effective November 1, 2013.
-The existing Asia Pacific region will be restructured into the Australia, New Zealand, and Southeast Asia region (ANZSEA) and the North Asia region (NA).
+Brown-Forman announces the restructuring of its Asia Pacific (APAC) region into two new regions, Australia, New Zealand, and Southeast Asia region (ANZSEA) and the North Asia region (NA).

-A new Brown-Forman European operations head office opens in Amsterdam, The Netherlands.
+Brown-Forman Europe opens an operations head office in Amsterdam, The Netherlands.

 Jane Morreau is named Executive Vice President, Chief Financial Officer, as previous CFO Don Berg retires from the company.